JoDaTan/JoDaTan/README.md

 # Welcome to My Data Analyst Journey 📊

 Hello there!
-I'm Jonathan Daniel, and I'm passionate about data analysis and constantly improving my skills in this exciting field.
+I'm Jonathan Daniel and I am passionate about data analysis, and constantly improving my skills in this exciting field.
 This GitHub repository serves as a record of my journey as a data analyst, showcasing my progress, projects, and the skills I acquire along the way.

 ## About Me